-The spatial framework plan represents the key initiatives of the Structure Plan.
-Further detail on these initiatives can be found in the section 'Precinct-specific Interventions' and on the subsequent pages of this report.
-The initiatives were formulated based on a thorough place-based research, designled approach, community and stakeholder engagement and various technical studies.
+The spatial framework plan represents the key initiatives of the draft Structure Plan.
+Further detail on these initiatives can be found in section 'Precinct-specific Interventions' and on the subsequent pages of this report.
+The initiatives were formulated based on a thorough placebased research, design-led approach, community and stakeholder engagement and various technical studies.
 Some of these initiatives will be reviewed and tested as part of the St Marys Town Centre Master Plan, if warranted, through additional technical studies that are listed throughout this report as 'Actions for the Master Plan'.
 The key initiatives are:

-- Designate four key magnetic hubs anchoring the Town Centre: - A transport hub around the proposed metro station and transport interchange serving as a landmark arrival gateway into St Marys Town Centre - A civic heart at the core of the centre including the proposed St Marys Central Park and Community Hub and potential cultural space - A sport and recreational hub along the South Creek - The existing St Marys Corner - Link the four magnetic hubs via northsouth and east-west pedestrianfriendly activity spines - Queen Street, Chapel Street and Kungala Street
+- Designate four key magnetic hubs anchoring the Town Centre: - A transport hub around the proposed metro station and transport interchange serving as a landmark arrival gateway into St Marys Town Centre - A civic heart at the core of the centre including the proposed Town Park and Community Hub, potential cultural space and St Marys Town Park - A sport and recreational hub along the South Creek - $\circ\,$ The existing St Marys Corner - Link the four magnetic hubs via northsouth and east-west pedestrianfriendly activity spines - Queen Street, Chapel Street and Kungala Street

 - Retain the area along Queen Street as a mixed-use precinct.
-Encourage day and night retail and eat street living supported by complementary uses such as residential and commercial - a destination place for the community to shop, dine, access services, gather and socialise, leveraging upon the growing 'foodie' culture - Intensify commercial activity and employment floorspace near the transport interchange and in the Commercial Core (subject to built form testing and feasibility studies) - Retain and enhance the amenity of the thriving industrial lands - Intensify residential uses near areas of amenity and along activity spines to incentivise the delivery of affordable and social housing as well as to improve street activation, surveillance and reinforce the character of the activity spines - Create a peripheral road movement network around the Town Centre Core for streamlining private vehicular movement and bus movement, and to protect the amenity and 'place' function of Queen Street - Support the peripheral movement network with consolidated car parking sites for commuters and non-commuters - Re-utilise some existing off-street car parking sites within permissible uses in the Local Environmental Plan (community uses/ mixed-use development)
+Encourage day and night retail and eat street living supported by complementary uses such as residential and commercial - a destination place for the community to shop, dine, access services, gather and socialise, leveraging upon the growing 'foodie' culture - Intensify commercial activity and employment floorspace near the transport interchange and in the Commercial Core (subject to built form testing and feasibility studies) - Retain and enhance the amenity of the thriving industrial lands - Intensify residential uses near areas of amenity and along activity spines to incentivise the delivery of affordable and social housing as well as to improve street activation, surveillance and reinforce the character of the activity spines - Create a peripheral road movement network around the Town Centre Core for streamlining private vehicular movement and bus movement, and to protect the amenity and 'place' function of Queen Street - Support the peripheral movement network with consolidated car parking sites for commuters and non-commuters - Redevelop existing strategic Council owned lands to offer community uses/ mixed-use development - Ulti env a p

-- Provide a network of walking and cycling paths connecting key destinations within the centre to areas beyond - Provide through-site links, cross-rail overbridges and road intersection upgrades to improve the permeability of the area and contribute towards delivering a 15-minute centre - Provide new and expanded open spaces (parks and plazas) and upgrade existing open spaces to cater to the needs of the future community.
-Ensure a diversity of activities within these spaces and link them through a green network - Retain and enhance areas for environmental protection and biodiversity conservation along the South Creek corridor - Provide new community facilities to cater to the needs of a growing community - Prevent further development on high-risk flood-affected areas - Adopt a Country-centred design and incorporate the design objectives listed in the NSW Government Architect Draft Connecting with Country Framework (2020)
+Provide a network of walking and cycling paths connecting key destinations within the centre to areas beyond

+Provide through-site links, cross-rail overbridges and road intersection upgrades to improve the permeability of the area and contribute towards delivering a 15-minute centre

+Provide new and expanded open spaces (parks and plazas) and upgrade existing open spaces to cater to the needs of the future community.
+Ensure a diversity of activities within these spaces and link them through a green network

+Retain and enhance areas for environmental protection and biodiversity conservation along the South Creek corridor

+• Provide new community facilities to cater to the needs of a growing community

+• Prevent further development on high-risk flood-affected areas

+Adopt a Country-centred design and incorporate the design objectives listed in the NSW Government Architect Draft Connecting with Country Framework (2020)